isbogdanov/riscv-core-dv-uvm/README.md

-# RISC-V Processor and UVM Verification Environment
+# RISC-V Processor and UVM Verification Environment POS - WORK IN PROGRESS

 This branch implements classic UVM approach for RISC-V processor verification.